Mongol Empire: Mail system

 The Mongol Empire had an ingenious and efficient mail system for the time, often referred to by scholars as the Yam.
 It had lavishly furnished and well-guarded relay posts known as örtöö set up throughout the Empire.
 A messenger would typically travel 25 mi from one station to the next, either receiving a fresh, rested horse, or relaying the mail to the next rider to ensure the speediest possible delivery.
-The Mongol riders regularly covered 125 mi per day, better than the fastest record set by the Pony Express some 600 years later.
+The Mongol riders regularly covered 125 mi per day, better than the fastest record set by the Pony Express 600 years later.
 The relay stations had attached households to service them.
 Anyone with a paiza was allowed to stop there for re-mounts and specified rations, while those carrying military identities used the Yam even without a paiza.
 Many merchants, messengers, and travelers from China, the Middle East, and Europe used the system.
 When the great khan died in Karakorum, news reached the Mongol forces under Batu Khan in Central Europe within 4–6 weeks thanks to the Yam.

 Genghis and his successor Ögedei built a wide system of roads, one of which carved through the Altai mountains.
 After his enthronement, Ögedei further expanded the road system, ordering the Chagatai Khanate and Golden Horde to link up roads in western parts of the Mongol Empire.

 Kublai Khan, founder of the Yuan dynasty, built special relays for high officials, as well as ordinary relays, that had hostels.
 During Kublai's reign, the Yuan communication system consisted of some 1,400 postal stations, which used 50,000 horses, 8,400 oxen, 6,700 mules, 4,000 carts, and 6,000 boats.
 In Manchuria and southern Siberia, the Mongols still used dogsled relays for the Yam.
 In the Ilkhanate, Ghazan restored the declining relay system in the Middle East on a restricted scale.
-He constructed some hostels and decreed that only imperial envoys could receive a stipend.
+He constructed hostels and decreed that only imperial envoys could receive a stipend.
 The Jochids of the Golden Horde financed their relay system by a special Yam tax.